 Introduction to Our Strategic Planning Process

 How can we reach higher?
 How do we build on our strengths to reach new goals given the current state of the world?
 A strategic plan will help ensure that we deliver on our mission, purpose and values for the next 10 years and beyond.
 The plan will also help us achieve our bold ambition to be among the nation’s very best public research universities, competitive with elite private universities, global in its impact, and preferred by the most talented faculty, students and staff.
 With excellence at the heart of all we do, we will be a powerful engine for progress.

 Through the strategic planning process, we will align our aspiration for the future of the university and identify new opportunities to pursue.
-The overall process will take place in 3 phases over the next several months:

 Strategic Planning Overall Approach